Code-Institute-Submissions/seananocoistin-milestone2api/README.md

 The creator of the API, [Kevin Scannell](http://www.cadhan.com/), sent me messages that the API server was under pressure from the amount of requests that were being sent from this website.
 It is nothing that I have control over but it seems to be an issue.

+## Deployment

+I am deploying the website on two sites.
+For the purposes of the Code Institute, it is deployed on Github. !This is the site that is to be assessed for the coding course.!

+For the general public and future development, I created the website www.focla.ie.
+Focla will be the same as the files as are deployed in the Github site but extra words will be added to it over time.
+It is not to be used for Code Institute assessment.
+It is to make the project available to the public.